-The resolution was passed by Winnebago County and its major municipal bodies including the Winnebago County Board, the Cities of Appleton, Menasha, Neenah, Omro and Oshkosh; the Villages of Fox Crossing and Winneconne; and the Towns of Algoma, Black Wolf, Clayton, Neenah, Omro, Oshkosh, Poygan, Rushford, Utica, Vinland, Winchester, Winneconne, and Wolf River.
-The Towns of Nekimi and Nepeuskun did not adopt the plan.
-Scanned copies of the adoption resolutions can be found in Appendix C. The final plan has been submitted to WEM for review and certification and notice of acceptance has been received of FEMA plan approval as of May 8, 2022.
+The resolution was passed by the Winnebago County Board, the Cities of xxx; the Villages of xxx; and the Towns of xxx.
+The xxx of xxx did not adopt the plan.
+It should be noted that the City of Appleton is predominantly in Outagamie County.
+Of these communities, the Cities of xxx and xxx did not fully participate in the Winnebago County planning process but did adopt the plan.
+The elected officials of the Village of xxx, which is wholly in Winnebago County, also chose not participate but also did adopt the plan.
+Scanned copies of the adoption resolutions can be found in Appendix C. The final plan has been submitted to WEM for review and certification and notice of acceptance has been received of FEMA plan approval as of XXX.